geneontology/amigo/provision/PROVISION_README.md

 #### Stage Locallay

-Clone the repo, build the docker image and finally copy all template files such docker-compose.yaml
+Clone the repo, build the docker image and finally copy all template files such as docker-compose.yaml

 ```sh
 cd provision